brenden17/infinity/doc/mongo.md

 ~~~

 # [mongoengine](http://mongoengine.org/) for Python
 I hate handling raw sql operations(including nosql).
-ORM or Object in databse provide many handy thing.
-Django ORM can make me comfortable as choosing many different database system such as sqlite3, mysql, even mongodb.
-When I have to choose one of that kind of database system, I will use Django ORM.
-I have right to pick up my favorite one, I will mongoengine which provides various functionalities and handling objects as data.
+ORM or Object in databse provide many handy things.
+Django ORM can make me comfortable as choosing many different database systems such as sqlite3, mysql, even mongodb.
+When I have to choose one of that kind of database systems, I will use Django ORM.
+I have right to pick up my favorite one, I will pick up mongoengine which provides various functionalities and handling objects as data.
 Even it supports Django database.

 * install